Arkhean/pyfit-ultime/README.md

 ### pyfit.nn.Dropout

-The Dropout layer deactivate some neurons during training with probability based on parameters rate.
+The Dropout layer deactivate some neurons during training with probability based on the rate parameter.
 Input length is necessary.
 ```python
 dropout_layer = Dropout(in_features=3, rate=0.4)
 ```